cbil-vt/DDN3/README.md

 pip install ddn3
 ```

-Alternatively, you can clone the repository (https://github.com/cbil-vt/DDN3), or just download or unzip it.
+Alternatively, you can clone the repository (https://github.com/cbil-vt/DDN3), or just download and unzip it.
 Then we can install DDN 3.0.
 ```bash
 $ pip install ./
 ```